According to ancient healing medicine, a healthy liver ensures that our physical, emotional and spiritual needs are balanced.

 - 1 tsp.
 Ginger (Zingiber officinale)

 Put all ingredients into a French press or a large mason jar.
-Cover with 24 ounces of boiling water.
-Steep 20 minutes.
+Cover with 32 ounces of boiling water.
+Steep 2-3 hours or overnight.
 Drink 2 cups daily for 14 days.

-That ought to kindle your barbarian and get you back into good flow!
+That ought to kindle your barbarian and get you back into a good flow!

-If you want to learn more about other specific foods and herbs that can harmonize and support liver health, check out my Detoxing the Liver cooking class.
+If you want to learn specific foods and recipes to harmonize and support liver health and the rest of your body, check out my Food is Medicine online cooking course.